appleboy/gorush/README.md

   -production
 ```

-### Send notification on Android or iOS devices using Firebase
+### Send Android or iOS notifications using Firebase
 Send single notification with the following command:

 ```bash